ZeeshanMukhtar1/OpenVerse/README.md

 ### 🚀 Join Us, Stand Out, and Be Celebrated!

 Contribute to our open-source repository this October, and the best part?
 When you contribute, your name will shine on our [website](https://open-verse.netlify.app/) for the world to see.
 Your code, your name, and your impact, all on display for the world to see.
 Let's build something awesome together! 💪

-## Join Our WhatsApp Community 🚀

-**Don't miss out on this exciting chance to connect with like-minded individuals, exchange ideas, and be celebrated for your contributions.
-Let's shape the future of open source together, one line of code at a time!**

-See you in the [WhatsApp Chanel](https://chat.whatsapp.com/JGsCMs4oJrE3uSBAUljiWr). 🎉

----